Dorm Room Organization: Tips for a Stylish and Functional Space

 When I went away to college, everything I needed to take with me fit neatly into a trunk.
 An army trunk.
 I put the army trunk at the end of my extra-long dorm bed, used it as a nightstand, and called it a day.
 That was then.
 This is now.

 Now, I’m watching my friend send her children off to college.
-Creative decorating and organization for a college dorm room are a real thing.
+Creative decorating and dorm room organization for a college student are a real thing.
 Who knew?
 Not me.
 As I’ve watched her pack a headboard, hutch, sheets, regular-sized pillows, European pillows, decorative pillows, mattress pads, towels, school supplies, and toiletries (just to start), I’m thinking to myself that I didn’t get this much stuff when I got married.
 Times have really changed.
-So, too, has dorm room organization.
+So, too, has the approach to organizing a small space.

-Here are a few highlights that I have learned from watching her:
+Here are a few highlights that I have learned from Dorm Decks:

 If you refer back to our Organizing Hacks 101 blog, you’ll see that we love vertical space.
-For college dorm rooms, vertical space is best served by over the door/behind the door storage systems.
+For college dorm room organization, vertical space is best served by over-the-door or behind-the-door storage systems.
 There are a multitude of choices, ranging from ones sold on Amazon to others at The Container Store®.
 The objective is to get as much space for your buck as possible, and using the back side of a door is a perfect place to start.
 In the hanging door storage (pockets or shelves) you can stash shoes, toiletries, scarves and gloves, school supplies, and anything that fits in the little pockets or on the shelves.

-Plastic drawers can be used as a nightstand or to store additional items such as school supplies, medicine, extra toothpaste, and face wash, you name it.
-They come in a variety of sizes and can be stored under the bed, as well (see below).
+Plastic drawers can be used as a nightstand or to store additional items such as school supplies, medicine, extra toothpaste, and face wash.
+You name it.
+They come in a variety of sizes and can be stored under the bed, as well.
 There are a lot of good options at Target that come in a variety of sizes, shapes, styles and colors.

-My friend told me that her daughter’s school discourages Command hooks, but that there is a work-around.
-Instead of putting the Command hook right on the wall, place painters tape on the wall first, then put the Command hook over it.
+My friend told me that her daughter’s school discourages Command hooks, but that there is a workaround.
+Instead of putting the Command hook right on the wall, first place painters’ tape on the wall, then put the Command hook over it.
 It shouldn’t leave any marks.
 Command hooks can be taken down without damaging the walls when it’s time to move out.
 They’re sold everywhere.
-I found this site, How To Hang Wall Art In Your Dorm Room - Without Getting In Trouble!, to be particularly helpful for dorm room wall decor.
+I found this site, How To Hang Wall Art In Your Dorm Room - Without Getting In Trouble!
+It is particularly helpful for dorm room wall decor.
 (By the way, my son was a fan of Command hooks in college when he lived in an apartment, so I’m very familiar with these.)

 I was shocked when my friend told me she was buying hutches for her student’s dorm room.
 Hutches?
 Seriously?
 Yes, it’s a real thing.
 Hutches for on top of the desk help to maximize vertical and wall space.
 Hutches give students a place to put their books, and can be purchased from Amazon, another student, or you can even build a hutch yourself.